sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 #### Decision log

-[This document](https://docs.google.com/document/d/10ylYWDpDABAlaF-dPi5_hgjNkTmakMeivxxsIz2Q3uQ/edit?usp=sharing) contains all important decisions and agreements done within the and Admin Exp team in chronological order so that they can be tracked over time.
+[This document](https://docs.google.com/document/d/10ylYWDpDABAlaF-dPi5_hgjNkTmakMeivxxsIz2Q3uQ/edit?usp=sharing) contains all important decisions and agreements done within the IAM and Admin Experience team in reverse-chronological order so that they can be tracked over time.
 Consider this a single source of truth for all the decisions within the team.
 If you are leading the decision-making process, please update the documents with the details about the decision made.
 If appropriate, especially for team working agreement, please update the handbook as well.

 #### Team internal communication